Knowledge Level: Intermediate

 With rotating weight a significant speed determinant, putting on super light tyres on race day might seem a no-brainer.
 Lightweight tyres are usually low on puncture protection and speeds gains can easily be wiped out by a flat.
 For rough British roads we’d always err on the side of more puncture protection and take the hit of a few extra grams.

 Narrow doesn’t necessarily translate to fast.
 At the same pressure a wider tyre will roll better than a narrower one and current aerodynamic thinking is leaning towards wider tyres also.
 However narrower tyres will have a lower rotating mass making them easier to spin up to speed.
 An important consideration is that the ride quality of a narrower tyre will be harsher and on rough roads during a long ride this can be genuinely fatiguing.
-A 23C or 25C tyre width is a solid choice for most sportives.
+A 25C tyre width is a solid choice for most sportives.

 Don’t be put off by smooth tyres as your grip comes from the tyre deforming to the lumps and bumps on the road and not from any tread pattern.
 Additionally, because of their profile, width, pressure and typical speed, bike tyres don’t have to channel water away from under them in the same way to a car’s tyres, most water is just pushed out to the side.